 Always use the correct precautions with regards to electronic communications when working outside of Laing O'Rourke's closed network.
-If in doubt, contact the IT department and Group Security.
+If in doubt, contact your local IT Function and Group Security.

 Sharing personal data held by Laing O'Rourke with a third party.